-6.3.3 All similar/related subjects should be addressed in one single WTSA resolution to the extent possible ("stand-alone principle").
-In general, streamlining existing resolutions is preferable rather than adding a new WTSA resolution.
+6.3.3 All similar/related subjects should be addressed in one single WTSA Resolution to the extent possible ("stand-alone principle").
+In general, streamlining existing Resolutions is preferable rather than adding a new WTSA Resolution.
+ITU-T Study Groups should analyze the related WTSA Resolutions’ implementation activities during WTSA preparation, and send a WTSA Resolution streamlining candidates list to TSAG via a liaison.

 6.3.4 When the actions or activities put forward in a resolution have been implemented or accomplished, the resolution can be viewed as fulfilled and can be removed.